Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - will this event be emitted in an odd block?

-NOTE:
+Notes:

 - answer: yes, but only because I reverted the condition :)

 ---

-## Defining shared behaviour
+## Defining shared behavior

 <div style="font-size: 0.5em;">